Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 Without that consistent outreach, questions, concerns, and frustrations can build on each other and ultimately drive your customer away.

-The longer frustration festers, the more difficult it will be to convince your customer to stay with you, so make sure frustrations and concerns you uncover by proactive outreach are handled promptly.
+The longer that frustration festers, the more difficult it will be to convince your customer to stay with you.
+Make sure the frustrations and concerns you uncover by proactive outreach are handled promptly.

 Accurate, Real-Time Understanding of Customer Needs, Expectations, and Sentiments